AnatolWegner/HigherOrderMotifs/Readme.md

 The folder contains pickled files that contain sets of motifs. e.g. 'Umotifs6' : undirected motifs up to 6 nodes, 'Dmotifs4' : directed motifs up to 4 nodes etc.

+InferC.py contains all functions for inferring subgraph configurations based on various models.

+The notebook run.ipynb contains an example for inferring subgraph configurations.

-The jupyter notebook AnalyseC contains functions for plotting subgraph configurations and motifs, and functions for description lengths of various models.
+The notebook AnalyseC contains functions for plotting subgraph configurations and motifs, and functions for description lengths of various models.

-The notebook SignificanceProfiles contains functions for calculating significance profiles for configruations.
+The notebook SignificanceProfiles contains functions for calculating significance profiles for configurations.

 The notebook RandomizeDCSGCM contains functions for randomizing configurations and generating configurations for various models.